provenance-io/provenance/x/marker/spec/10_governance.md

 This request is expected to fail if:
 - The governance proposal format (title, description, etc) is invalid
+- The marker does not exist
+- Marker does not allow governance control (`AllowGovernanceControl`)
+- The address to be removed is not present

 ## ChangeStatus Proposal
 ChangeStatusProposal defines a governance proposal to administer a marker to change its status